Sign up for our newsletters and digests to get news, expert articles, and tips on SEO

 What cache actually does is it saves a copy of your website resources when a user visits your site.
 Then, the next time this user comes to your website, the browser will no longer have to fetch the resources—it will serve users the saved copy instead.
 Caching is essential for website performance as it allows for reducing latency and network load.

 Cache-control HTTP header is used to specify caching rules browsers should follow: it indicates whether a particular resource can be cached or not, who can cache it, and how long the cached copy can last.
-It is highly recommended to allow caching of CSS and JS files as browsers upload these files every time users visit a website, so having them stored in cache can significantly boost the page loading time.
+It is highly recommended to allow caching of JS files as browsers upload these files every time users visit a website, so having them stored in cache can significantly boost the page loading time.

 <filesMatch ".(css|js)$">